ANZSoilData/def-au-spmile/vocab-maintenance.md

 Load this repository locally e.g. using GitHub Desktop Create a branch to make your edits
-Edit scm.ttl direct in your editor of choice, save changes locally Commit changes to your banch
+Edit spmile .ttl direct in your editor of choice, save changes locally Commit changes to your banch
 Submit a pull request to the main branch